gagin/rsiers/README.md

 ### "No module named 'numpy'" or Other Package Errors

-If you encounter dependency errors, try the following solutions:
+If you encounter dependency errors and are not using Docker, try the following solutions:

-1. **For Conda environments (recommended)**:
+1. **For Conda environments**:
    ```bash
    conda install numpy pandas flask requests
    pip install flask-cors